isislab-unisa/sof/README.md

 #### SCUD Client commands overview
 * `help` shows the name and a brief use description of SCUD commands.
 * `exit` exits from SCUD application and disconnects the user.
-* `createsimulation` creates a simple simulation in no-loop mode.
+* `createsimulation` creates a simple simulation in parameter space exploration mode.
 This command has following parameters input:
     - ``model`` mason-netlogo-generic
     - ``simulation name``
     - ``input XML absolute path``